flink-extended/ai-flow/docs/content/get_started/quickstart/in_docker.md

 ![airflow login ui](../../images/airflow_login_ui.png)

 ## Downloading the Quickstart
 Download the quickstart code by cloning AIFlow via

 ```shell
 git clone https://github.com/flink-extended/ai-flow.git
 ```
+Now cd into the `examples` subdirectory of the repository.
+We’ll use this working directory for running the quickstart.

 ## Installing Extra Dependencies
 To run the quickstart and other examples, we need to install some extra dependencies by following command: